 Excessive and chronic anxiety is a potent root cause for an awful lot of back pain, probably neck pain,1 as well as virtually any other kind of chronic pain,2 and even a bizarre array of other physical symptoms3 (WebMD has a good complete list).
 It almost certainly amplifies pain perception and suffering across the board, but it gets worse: it may also actually cause pain we wouldn’t otherwise have, by actually making us more prone to inflammation.4 Although the treatment of anxiety is outside my own expertise, as a “pain guy” it feels like familiar territory to me: anxiety is the other side of the chronic pain coin.

 Some anxiety is essential for our survival — a prehistoric human that didn’t worry wouldn’t live long — but it probably evolved as a strategy for anticipating and neutralizing threats that we no longer face.
 Anxiety disorders are a frustrating glitch in the modern human condition.
 Treating them can be like like fighting smoke.
-The basics of therapy for anxiety are obviously insufficient for most people.
-Exercise is valuable, but most people can’t beat anxiety just by working out, especially if they are in pain.
+The basics of therapy for anxiety are obviously insufficient for many people.
+Exercise is definitely valuable, but most people can’t beat anxiety just by working out, especially if they are in pain.
 This article zooms in on some practical, creative, and efficient strategies for calming down and “hacking” anxiety — extra tools for an “everything but the kitchen sink” approach.6

 There’s also some whimsy.
 Because anxious people need some of that.